twpayne/chezmoi/docs/CONTRIBUTING.md

   `$DATE` should be the date of the build in RFC3339 format, e.g.
   `2019-11-23T18:29:25Z`.

-* Please enable CGO, if possible. chezmoi can be built and run without CGO, but the `.chezmoi.username` and `.chezmoi.group` template variables may not be set correctly on some systems.
+* Please enable cgo, if possible. chezmoi can be built and run without cgo, but the `.chezmoi.username` and `.chezmoi.group` template variables may not be set correctly on some systems.